-As we begin a new forum for NACD, a regular email newsletter, it is appropriate to reiterate who we are and why we do what we do.
 NACD was established in 1979.
-We’re an international organization with 14 chapters and units around the United States and 3 international chapters.
-We work with a full range of individuals — from those in a coma to those who are gifted and talented and anything in between.
+We’re an international organization with many chapters and regions around the United States as well as our international chapters.
+We work with a full range of individuals—from those in a coma to those who are gifted and talented and anything in between.
 Our goal is to help every person reach his or her unlimited potential.

-Within seven days of an evaluation, parents receive a DVD with instruction for the program activities.
+Within seven days of an evaluation, parents receive and updated program in our Family Portal with instruction for the program activities.
 As a family-centered organization, NACD stresses parent training and parent implementation of the program.
-Support is provided to families through video reviews, e-mail and telephone sessions.
+Support is provided to families through video reviews, Skype, e-mail and telephone sessions.

 What makes NACD uniquely qualified to help individuals succeed?

-We have a nutritional director, we have developmentalists, we have therapists, and we have a group of NACD M.D.
-Moms.
+We have developmentalists, we have therapists, and we have a group of other NACD specialists.
 We’ve got a whole team that essentially combines knowledge and skills and experience to put together the programs.

 We’re in a unique position as an organization.
 We are international.
 We send our staff around the country and outside of the country.
 We work with children from virtually all over the world and it provides us with important data.
 First, we get to find out what people are doing to help their children, virtually everywhere.
 We work with top-of-the-line of parents in that the parents of the kids we see are parents who are assuming responsibility for their kid’s development, parents who are active participants, and parents who are out looking for what works.
 As such, we are uniquely positioned to find out what does and does not work, and if does work, for whom will it work.